nathan-gs/nathan-gs.github.com/_posts/2024-02-27-azure-openai-multi-applications-and-scale.md

 A [Hub and Spoke](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/hub-spoke-network-topology) network topology is a common design pattern for cloud architectures, especially when multiple applications need to access a shared service or resource.
 By creating a central hub that hosts the networking (vnets, firewalls), each application is only connected to the central hub so one can achieve good isolation.
 The hub and spoke model simplifies the network management and security, as the hub can act as a single point of control and inspection for the traffic between the spokes.
 A Landing Zone is a focused area that houses specific resources, typically each Landing Zone is a Spoke.

 The Azure OpenAI instance is hosted in one of the dedicated Landing Zones, the applications will be in different Landing Zones.
-There is a [Azure OpenAI Landing Zone reference architecture
+There is an [Azure OpenAI Landing Zone reference architecture
 ](https://techcommunity.microsoft.com/t5/azure-architecture-blog/azure-openai-landing-zone-reference-architecture/ba-p/3882102).

 #### The OpenAI Landing Zone